alexge233/relearn/README.md

 This is a __deterministic__ scenario, because the agent knows at any given moment, which action he is taking, and to __which__ state that action will lead to.

+### online q-learning

+The online exploration is somewhat different, because the `explore` method does the following:

+- creates a new episode
+- sets the root state
+- if a good policy (Q-value higher than zero and a valid action pointer) exist, it follows them
+- else if no good policy (or action pointer) exist, it takes a random action
+- repeats until a reward is found, it then **trains** the policies with the latest episode

+The difference here, is that the actual exploration is instantly affected by what has already be learnt.
+In comparison, the offline method is not affected, and may repeat the same sequences over and over again.
+However, if the online version stops too early, there is no guarantee that the agent has learned the ideal or optimal path to the goal, it could in fact be just a *mediocre* or *silly* path it has discovered.
+This of course, is also a problem with offline, where the solution may never be discovered.

+Other more complex algorithms exist (e.g., e-greedy) where the agent may follow the policy, but randomly chose to ignore it, in order to try and discover a better solution.

 ## Blackjack

 A simplified attempt, where one player uses classic probabilities, the dealer (house) simply draws until 17,